PorterAngelica/Pre-security-TryHackMe/Offensive Security.md

 - **FOUND**:
   - `bank-deposit`: A valid page (status code **200**).
   - `images`: A redirect (status code **301**).
+  - The lines starting with a + sign are the results of the scan.
+In this case, dirb was able to find two URLs for you.
+Try opening them in the machine's browser!
+You might find something interesting.

 📌 Tip: Try visiting the discovered URLs in your browser.
 They may reveal sensitive functionality.